-The amount of any pledges to donate funds to LGFB is recognized as revenue when it is made if the amount to be received can be reasonably estimated and collection is reasonably assured.
+The amount of donated funds to LGFB is recognized as revenue when it is made if the amount to be received can be reasonably estimated and collection is reasonably assured.

 The amount of revenue from fundraising events is recognized when the event takes place.
-Restricted donations and funds received for future services to be rendered (note 5) are deferred and are recognized when the funds are expended based on the nature of the restriction.
+Restricted donations and funds received for future services to be rendered are deferred and are recognized when the funds are expended based on the nature of the restriction.